What is the FFXIV Novice Network?

 You’ll see the feedback given back to you right after you enter the command in the chat window.
 The following is the response you’ll be receiving on your end.

-Another method that allows you to leave the Novice Network is by clicking on a distinct “Leaf” button.
-This option is available at the bottom of the chat channel.
-You’ll find multiple buttons there but hover over the one that looks like a leaf.
-Clicking on it will reveal the option to leave the chat, quickly allowing you to get rid of the FFXIV Novice Network.
-That’s as easy as a method can get.
+Another method to leave the Novice Network is by clicking on the “Leaf” button.
+This button is typically found at the bottom of the chat channel window, along with other chat options.
+When you hover over the “Leaf” button and click on it, you’ll be presented with the option to leave the chat, effectively removing yourself from the FFXIV Novice Network.

 How to Disable/Turn Off the Novice Network